Common questions about eSIM activation

 Understanding eSIM Activation

-The primary difference between eSIM and physical SIM lies in the form factor and setup.
-Physical SIM cards require you to insert a card into your device, often involving manual swapping when changing carriers or plans.
-On the other hand, eSIM technology eliminates the need for these physical steps.
-Instead, your carrier can provide you with a QR code or activation code that your device scans or inputs digitally, updating the embedded eSIM with new carrier information instantly.
+The core concept of difference between eSIM and physical SIM revolves around the physical layout and setup process.
+Traditional SIM cards require you to insert a physical card into your device, often demanding manual swaps when changing carriers or data plans.
+On the other hand, eSIM technology eliminates the need for these physical tasks.
+Instead of changing hardware, your carrier provides a QR code or activation code that your device scans or inputs digitally, instantly updating the built-in chip with the new network profile.

 - Go to the settings menu on your device and find the “Cellular” or “Mobile Data” section.